 How do you check the resolution of a photo?

 This is easy, but some may not know how it's done.
 The resolution will always be in the metadata of any digital image, and you can access this in a variety of ways.
 For smartphones, a touch gesture like a swipe up or down will reveal the meta data when you're in your phone's photo app.

 On a Windows 10 computer, a simple right click on the file will allow you to access the information, and on a Mac it's a Control-Click that gets you access to the 'Get Info' display, showing you all the information you need.

 Photo Editors will give you the option to create new image templates, which you can then paste into.
 This will mean you can create a photo of the exact size you need and make sure it's a good enough resolution to print.
-Programs like Adobe Lightroom CC, Adobe Photoshop, and CyberLink PhotoDirector can do this for you with ease.
+Programs like Adobe Lightroom CC (opens in new tab), Adobe Photoshop (opens in new tab), and CyberLink PhotoDirector (opens in new tab) can do this for you with ease.